endpointservices/mps3/docs/JSON_merge_patch.md

 ### Log can be coalesced if the patches are structured

-If you patches are structured documents, you can apply them all to form a compact summary.
+If your patches are structured documents, you can apply them all to form a compact summary.

 ```
 log_patch = sum_merge p